charles-uno/Bloodlines/06_nonplayer_characters.md

 ## Example NPC: Brigand

-(Updated to here.
-The example rolls should just need to be reverted to what they were when we had four attributes, I think. -Charles)

-Each brigand is an Ordinary NPC – they have a single wound each.
+Each brigand is a Minor NPC – they have a single wound each.
 Their description is as follows:

 > The Rose Canyon is the safest road from Pinecastle to Northmark... or at